Tulip-Dev/tulip/doc/user/functions.rst

 The removal of a subgraph is pretty straight forward.
 If *Delete* is chosen, only the current subgraph is removed, letting its subgraphs going one step up in the graphs hierarchy; its direct subgraphs become subgraphs of its parent graph.
 If *Delete all* is chosen, all the subgraphs are removed from the hierarchy.

 Deleting a meta-node removes all nodes in this particular meta-node, but not its representation in the other graphs.
 To properly delete the meta-node, you first need to ungroup it.
-By doing so, all the edges will resume to their old anchor nodes.
+By doing so, all edges resume to their old anchored nodes.
 This modification propagates through the hierarchy tree, up to the root.
 The subgraphs created with the meta-node are not deleted, however, the meta-node disappears as it is removed and the ungrouped nodes does not remplace it.

 .. _hierarchy-uses: